 For example, candidates could refer to the current economic climate if they were asked about factors to consider in relation to new sources of finance.

-Capital allowances or tax-allowable depreciation gives a company the benefit of tax relief on the cost of buying non-current assets.
-The profit on which tax is calculated is reduced by the amount of the capital allowance, so the tax liability is reduced by an amount equal to the capital allowance multiplied by the tax rate.
+Tax-allowable depreciation (TAD) gives a company the benefit of tax relief on the cost of buying non-current assets.
+The profit on which tax is calculated is reduced by the amount of the TAD, so the tax liability is reduced by an amount equal to the TAD multiplied by the tax rate.

-The simplest approach to dealing with capital allowances in investment appraisal is to claim one capital allowance for each year of operation of an investment project.
+The simplest approach to dealing with TAD in investment appraisal is to claim one capital allowance for each year of operation of an investment project.

 The exam question will state whether tax is to be paid one year in arrears.
 This approach assumes that the non-current asset, say a machine, was bought at the start of the first year of operation.